Phthalates: Production

 The conversion is conducted at high temperatures to drive off the water.
-Typical catalysts are based on tin or titanium alkoxides or carboxylates.
+Typical catalysts are tin or titanium alkoxides or carboxylates.

-The properties of the phthalate can be varied by changing the alcohol.
+The properties of the phthalate are affected somewhat by the alcohol.
 Around 30 are, or have been, commercially important.
-Phthalates' share of the global plasticisers market has been decreasing since around 2000 however total production has been increasing, with around 5.5 million tonnes made in 2015, up from around 2.7 million tonnes in the 1980s.
-The explanation for this is the increasing size of the plasticiser market, largely due driven by increases in PVC production, which nearly doubled between 2000 and 2020.
-The People's Republic of China is the largest consumer, accounting for around 45% of all use.
+Phthalates' share of the global plasticisers market has been decreasing since around 2000, but total production has been increasing, with around 5.5 million tonnes made in 2015, up from around 2.7 million tonnes in the 1980s.
+This increase is due to the increasing size of the plasticiser market, largely due to increases in PVC production, which nearly doubled between 2000 and 2020.
+The People's Republic of China is the largest consumer of phthalates, accounting for around 45% of all use.
 Europe and the United States together account for around 25% of use, with the remainder widely spread around the world.